kr-g/mpymodcore/README.md

-Introduce a defined lifecycle and eventing model for modules / devices for convenient handling of loose coupled modules/ device
+Introduce a defined lifecycle and eventing model for modules / devices for convenient handling of loose coupled modules/ devices

 # What's new ?